Hermitian Matrix Definiteness from Quantum Phase Estimation: Hybrid algorithm for classification of Hermitian matrices

 \section{Hybrid algorithm for classification of Hermitian matrices}

-Putting together all the previous results, we can formulate the hybrid algorithm as a two stage protocol.
-Given a Hermitian matrix $M$, in order to classify it according to its definiteness \begin{enumerate} \item perform a classical check making use of the bounds in eqs. \eqref{eq:llow} and \eqref{eq:lhigh}.
+Putting together all the previous results, we can formulate the hybrid algorithm as a two-stage protocol.
+Given a Hermitian matrix $M$, to classify it according to its definiteness: \begin{enumerate} \item perform a classical check making use of the bounds in eqs. \eqref{eq:llow} and \eqref{eq:lhigh}.
 The subroutine that performs this task is shown in Algorithm \ref{algo:Classical}.
-If this classical test fails proceed with step 2. \item If $M$ could not be classified classically, proceed with the quantum part, which is summarized in Algorithm \ref{algo:quantum}. \end{enumerate}
+If the classical test succeeds, finish.
+Otherwise, namely if the classical test fails, it is necessary to proceed with step 2. \item Because $M$ could not be classified classically, proceed with the quantum part, which will anyway need the bounds computed in step 1, and which is summarized in Algorithm \ref{algo:quantum}. \end{enumerate}

 The classical step makes use of equations \eqref{eq:llow} to \eqref{eq:Clhigh}.
-In simple words, if $C^{min}_{low}> 0$ ($= 0$), then it is clear that for all $i \to \lambda_i > 0~ $ ($\lambda_i \geq 0$).
-Hence the matrix can be classified as positive definite (positive semi-definite).
-Conversely, if for $C^{max}_{high} < 0$ ($= 0$), then all the eigenvalues are $\lambda_i < 0~ $ ($\leq 0$) and $M$ will be classified as as negative definite (negative semi-definite).
-Finally, if both $C^{max}_{low}< 0$ and $C^{min}_{high}> 0$ are satisfied, there will be at least two eigenvalues with opposite sign, ranking $M$ as indefinite.
+For example, if $C^{min}_{low}> 0$ then the minimum eigenvalue will be positive and the matrix $M$, accordingly, positive definite.
+The full list of possibilities is evaluated in Algorithm \ref{algo:Classical} as follows

-Outside these situations the character of $M$ cannot be identified without ambiguity by means of this fast classical method and the quantum algorithm described in the previous section must be used.
-As explained before, the essence of the quantum approach proceeds in two steps.
-From the initial matrix $M$, whose eigenvalues are $\lambda_i,\, i=1,...,2^m$, by a suitable rescaling we can obtain another one $\tilde M = M/C$ whose eigenvalues belong to the desired range $\theta_ i = \lambda_i/C \in [-0.5,0.5)$.
+Outside these situations, the character of $M$ cannot be identified without ambiguity and the quantum algorithm described in the previous section must be used.
+As explained, the quantum approach proceeds in two steps.
+From the initial matrix $M$, whose eigenvalues are $\lambda_i,\, i=0,...,2^m-1$, by a suitable rescaling we can obtain another one $\tilde M = M/C$ whose eigenvalues belong to the desired range $\theta_ i = \lambda_i/C \in [-0.5,0.5)$.
 The definiteness of $\tilde M$ and $M$ are the same.
-As for $\tilde M$, such definiteness is obtained with high probability from the measurement of $\langle \sigma^{(n-1)}_z \rangle$.
-Let us expand a little bit on details of both steps.
+However, for $\tilde M$, its definiteness can be inferred from the measurement of $\langle \sigma_z \rangle_{n-1}$.
+Let us expand a little bit on the details of both steps.

 In what concerns the first part, namely the rescaling, all we need to know is the constant $C$.
-Here is were the job done before for the classical stage is reusable and $C$ will be given by the expression \eqref{eq:Cbound}.
+Here is where the work done before for the classical stage is reusable and $C$ will be given by the expression \eqref{eq:Cbound}.
 At a practical level, as mentioned in eq. \eqref{eq:umdetm} this constant is included in the algorithm in the selection of the Hamiltonian evolution time step

 by setting $t_0 = 2\pi/C.$